ColePaskuski/Aftermath-Islands/Inventory_Save_System_Aftermath_Islands.md

 ## Inventory Componenet:

 The inventory component is where code for the sent and received WebSocket messages are executed.
-There is a separate message for each action that can be made by any of the Vendors, Containers, and Players.
+There is a separate message for each action that can be made by any of the Vendors, Crafting Tables, and Players.

+WebSocket Messages are designed with a common base code to retrieve specific item variables related to the altered item.
+These item variables include quantity, slot ID, name, template ID, item ID, money, username (UUID), and durability.
+There are other variables, but those are the main ones used in every message.

 ## WebSocket Send/Receive Message Code Examples